HazyResearch/dd-genomics/README.md

 5. Pre-process & load the data: See the [Parser README](https://github.com/HazyResearch/dd-genomics/tree/master/parser) for detailed instructions; then save the output table to `input/sentences_input.*` (or copy an existing sentences_input table to this location)

-6. **Source the environment vars: `source env_local.sh`.  *NOTE that this should be done before any deepdive run or action!* **
+6. Source the environment vars: `source env_local.sh`.  **NOTE that this should be done before any deepdive run or action!**

 7. Compile the application: `deepdive compile`

 ### Running DeepDive:

-* Run the command "deepdive do ..." with the name of the table you want to fill.
-Deepdive will suggest you all the operations it has to do for that.
-For instance, if you want to run the whole pipeline, run "deepdive do model/calibration-plots".
+* Run the command `deepdive do ...` with the name of the table you want to fill.
+Deepdive will suggest the operations it has to do related to this table, and select a plan including all upstream operations.
+For example, if you want to run the whole pipeline, use `do` on the last table: `deepdive do calibration-plots`.

-* To mark as done or todo some tables, use the command "deepdive mark ...".
-For instance, if you want each process to be mark as undone, run "deepdive mark todo init/db"
+* To mark as done (`done`), or conversely as yet to be done (`todo`), use the command `deepdive mark ...`.
+Deepdive will also mark all downstream operations.
+For example, if you want each process to be mark as undone, use `do` on the first table: `deepdive mark todo init/db`

-* Run "deepdive plan" to see all the operations possibles.
+* Run `deepdive plan` to see all the operations possibles.

-* If you import sentences_input from elsewhere, don't forget to run "deepdive mark done sentences_input"
+* If you import `sentences_input` from elsewhere, don't forget to run `deepdive mark done sentences_input`

-* You can have access at the overall flow of the application in ${APP_HOME}/run/dataflow.svg (Chrome for instance works well for it).
+* You can have access the overall flow of the application in `${APP_HOME}/run/dataflow.svg` (Chrome works well for this).

-* Overall, just run "deepdive" to see all the commands possible.
+* Overall, just run `deepdive` to see all the commands possible.

 #### Raiders 7 notes...